 Cruise trip is the best holiday choice for an easy break with some sun and luxury.
-Many travellers are choosing cruises over package holidays, and its popularity among the younger generation continues to grow.
-Along with a cruise trip, comes booking flights and making sure passports are in date.
+Many travelers are choosing cruises over package holidays, and its popularity among the younger generation continues to grow.
+Along with a cruise trip, comes booking flights and making sure passports are on a date.
 Many destinations require additional travel documentation.
 Whether or not you will need a visa for your cruise depends on your passport details and which countries the ship will stop.

 The first step is always research, and we have done a bit of that to help you with getting started.
 In this blog, you will find some basic information on whether you need a visa for your cruise trip, and how to apply for one.

 Do you need a visa when on a cruise?